-- it is recommended the by-pass be directed to a baffled reservoir tank, with at least one baffle between the by-pass line and the inlet line to the pump. - □ Although not recommended, by-pass liquid may be returned to the inlet line of the pump if the system is properly designed to protect your pump.
-A PRESSURE REDUCING VALVE must be installed on the inlet line (BETWEEN THE BY-PASS CONNECTION AND THE INLET TO THE PUMP) to avoid excessive pressure to the inlet of the pump.
-It is also recommended that a THERMO VALVE be used in the by-pass line to monitor the temperature build-up in the by-pass loop to avoid premature seal failure. - ☐ A reinforced, flexible, low pressure hose rated up to 300 PSI should be used for routing by-pass back to the pump inlet. - ☐ Caution should be exercised not to undersize the by-pass hose diameter and length.
-Refer to Technical Bulletin 64 for additional information on the size and length of the by-pass line. - Check the pressure in the by-pass line to avoid overpressurizing the inlet. - The by-pass line should be connected to the pump inlet line at a gentle angle of 45° or less and no closer than 10 times the pump inlet port diameter e.g. 1-1/2" port size = 15" distance from pump inlet port.
+- ☐ It is recommended the by-pass be directed to a baffled reservoir tank, with at least one baffle between the by-pass line and the inlet line to the pump. - □ Although not recommended, by-pass liquid may be returned to the inlet line of the pump if the system is properly designed to protect your pump.
+When a pulsation dampener is used, a PRESSURE REDUCING VALVE must be installed on the inlet line (BETWEEN THE BY-PASS CONNECTION AND THE INLET TO THE PUMP) to avoid excessive pressure to the inlet of the pump.
+It is also recommended that a THERMO VALVE be used in the by-pass line to monitor the temperature build-up in the by-pass loop to avoid premature seal failure. - A reinforced, flexible, low pressure hose rated up to 300 PSI should be used for routing by-pass back to the pump inlet. - ☐ Caution should be exercised not to undersize the by-pass hose diameter and length.
+Refer to Technical Bulletin 064 for additional information on the size and length of the by-pass line. - ☐ Check the pressure in the by-pass line to avoid over pressurizing the inlet. - □ The by-pass line should be connected to the pump inlet line at a gentle angle of 45° or less and no closer than 10 times the pump inlet port diameter e.g. 1-1/2" port size = 15" distance from pump inlet port.